 The steering committee for the workgroup includes COAR, Central Oregon Builders Association, Brooks Resources Corporation, Housing Works, OSU-Cascades, the American Institute of Architects Southwestern Oregon Chapter, the City of Bend, and a retired land use attorney.

-Additionally, over 25 members from the community are participating in the workgroup, including builders, developers, architects, housing advocates, city councilors and planning commissioners.
+Additionally, over 25 community members participated in the workgroup, including builders, developers, architects, housing advocates, city councilors and planning commissioners.

 The group defined the middle market as 80-175 percent of area median income (AMI), or for individuals and families making between $45,000 and $90,000 annually.